-An AVR microcontroller is a type of microcontroller manufactured by Atmel, which has particular benefits over other common microcontrollers, but first what is a microcontroller?
+An AVR microcontroller is a type of device manufactured by Atmel, which has particular benefits over other common chips, but first what is a microcontroller?

 PC microprocessors are always at least 32-bit and commonly now 64-bit.
 This means that they can process data in 32-bit or 64-bit chunks as they are connected to data buses this wide.
-The AVR microcontroller is much simpler and deals with data in 8-bit chunks as its data bus is 8-bit wide, although there is now an AVR32 with 32-bit bus and an ATxmega family with a 16-bit data bus.
+The AVR is much simpler and deals with data in 8-bit chunks as its data bus is 8-bit wide, although there is now an AVR32 with 32-bit bus and an ATxmega family with a 16-bit data bus.